Skip to content

 You likely don't need reactive state.
 UI elements already have built-in state, their associated value, which you can access with their value attribute.
 For example, mo.ui.slider() has a value that is its current position on an interval, while mo.ui.button() has a value that can be configured to count the number of times it has been clicked, or to toggle between True and False.
 Additionally, interacting with UI elements bound to global variables automatically executes cells that reference those variables, letting you react to changes by just reading their value attributes.
 This functional paradigm is the preferred way of reacting to UI interactions in marimo.
 So if you think you need to use mo.state, make sure to first read the guide on interactivity.
 Chances are, the reactive execution built into UI elements will suffice.
 (For example, you don't need reactive state to handle a button click.)

-• you need to maintain historical state related to a UI element that can’t be computed from its built-in value (e.g., all values the user has ever input into a form)
+That said, here are some signs you might need mo.state: - you need to maintain historical state related to a UI element that can't be computed from its built-in value (e.g., all values the user has ever input into a form) - you need to synchronize two different UI elements (e.g., so that interacting with either one controls the other) - you need to introduce cycles across cells

 If one of these cases applies to you, then read on. mo.state lets you make all kinds of interesting applications, but like mutable state in general, it can complicate notebook development and has the potential to introduce hard-to-find bugs.